 Dr. Chamberlain married Melinda C. Lymburner in Brant County on the 21st of December,1859.
 Mrs. Chamberlain was born in 1837 in Ancaster Twp., Wentworth County, Ontario.
 She was the 3rd of 8 children born to William Lymburner and the former Lucinda Burke.
 Her parents were farmers and her siblings were; Jane, Sally Ann (who died in infancy), Jemima, Sarah, Eliza, Lucinda and William.

 Dr. Chamberlain graduated M.D. from Victoria College in 1863.
 Dr. Chamberlain registered with the College of Physicians and Surgeons on the 15th of May, 1867.
 By 1871 Dr. and Mrs. Chamberlain were living in Leamington (Essex County).
 Although Dr. Chamberlain did not reside in Chatham-Kent, his name appears on birth and death records in Wheatley and Romney Twp (Chatham-Kent) indicating that he made the relatively short journey into Chatham-Kent to attend to the needs of his patients.
 (Leamington and Wheatley are approximately 12 kms apart.)
 His older brother Dr. George Chamberlain was residing and practicing medicine in Wheatley until his death in 1893.

 Dr. Charles Chamberlain died on the 11th of May, 1900.
 Mrs. Chamberlain died in Milton, Ontario on the 5th of May, 1919.
-She was also buried at Lakeview Cemetery.
+Dr. and Mrs. Chamberlain were buried at Lakeview Cemetery in Leamington.

-*Dr. George Chamberlain also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Chamberlain’s brother Dr. George Chamberlain also appears on the Chatham-Kent Physician Tribute website.